top of page

 8. Stamped from the Beginning: The Definitive History of Racist Ideas in America by Ibram X. Kendi

-Synopsis: This National Book Award-winning work chronicles the entire history of anti-Black racist ideas and their powerful influence on American society.
-Kendi uses the life stories of five key figures to illustrate how racism has been constructed and reinforced over time.
+Synopsis: This National Book Award-winning work is a tour de force that chronicles the entire history of anti-Black racist ideas and their powerful influence on American society.
+Ibram X. Kendi uses the life stories of five key figures—Cotton Mather, Thomas Jefferson, William Lloyd Garrison, W.E.B.
+Du Bois, and Angela Davis—to illustrate how racism has been constructed, reinforced, and transformed over time.
+He argues that racist ideas were created to justify racist policies, not the other way around.

 Their Eyes Were Watching God by Zora Neale Hurston